ethereumdegen/toadz-market-web/README.md

 - add merkle proof type bids to smart contract (testnet)
 - build a bot that can be run locally (easily) with html frontend for placing bids on certain types of toadz [bid 10 eth for any wild-white w merkle proofing ]

-- throw toadz metadata into mongo, also store the traits and an array of toadIds with those traits.    this will be used to build the merkle proofs for bidding.

 Toadz on rinkeby:
 0x70BC4cCb9bC9eF1B7E9dc465a38EEbc5d73740FB